martingehrke/finance/additional.md

 6. What is your savings rate?
 7. Where is your money? break it down into types of accounts (retirement, cash, 529, non-retirement, real estate)

-## Fighting Lifestyle Inflation
+## Fight Lifestyle Inflation
 This will also help prepare you for a reduction in income.
 Make yourself a list of re-occuring monthly and yearly expenses.
 Are all those expenses mandatory?
 The bi-weekly maid service is lifestyle inflation.
 Do you really need the latest iPhone every year?
+Say you get a nice raise (beyond a cost of living increase).
+Take the difference between your old and new paycheck and automatically save it.
+Transfer it to a different account.
+Act like you never got a raise, save it all.